 Evaluation Services

-Search for “Florida homeschool evaluator” to find certified teachers who evaluate portfolios.
-Many do remote evaluations.
-FPEA also maintains a list of evaluators throughout the state.
+Search for homeschool evaluators in your area.
+Notably, many do remote evaluations.
+Additionally, FPEA also lists evaluators throughout the state.

 Frequently Asked Questions